jpswade/jpswade.github.io/_posts/2011-03-11-computer-support-phone-call-scam.md

 categories:
   - Advice
 ---
-Just recently I&#8217;ve read about &#8220;computer fault scams&#8221; and phone calls from someone claiming to be from Microsoft.
+Just recently I've read about &#8220;computer fault scams&#8221; and phone calls from someone claiming to be from Microsoft.

 > [&#8220;Microsoft does not make unsolicited phone calls to help you fix your computer&#8221;](http://www.microsoft.com/security/online-privacy/msname.aspx)